WIC Program FAQs

 Click here for the State Plan.

-If you have a complaint against a WIC approved store (Retailer), another WIC participant, a local office or the State WIC Program, you can submit the complaint in writing to the following address:
+If you have a complaint against a WIC approved store (Retailer), another WIC participant, a local office or the State WIC Program, you can submit a complaint several ways.

 Attention: State WIC Director

 410 Capitol Avenue MS # 11WIC

 Hartford, CT 06134-0308

 People who apply for WIC must meet all of the following: